TimCares/MasterThesis/docs/thesis/experiments/quantizing_visual_features.typ

 After each epoch, we validate the loss $cal(L)_(I-V Q)$ on the validation set of ImageNet-1K, and, most importantly, calculate the codebook usage over the whole validation set to check for codebook collapse.

+==== Insights

+While the goal of the quantization process can only be measured by using the codebook embeddings when training S-SMKE, we can still gain insights by visualizing the generated codebook embeddings and the codebook usage.
+We show the codebook usage for different codebook configurations in @vq_codebook_usage.
+The codebook usage is calculated by collecting all indices of the closest prototype for each image in the validation set, and then counting how many prototypes did not get selected at all, from which we calculate the percentage.

+#figure(
+  image(
+  width: 75%,
+  "../figures/vq_codebook_usage.png"),
+  caption: [
+    Comparison of codebook utilization on the ImageNet-1K validation set for different codebook configurations.
+Variants are denoted in the form "VQ-$J$-$S$", with $J$ being the number of codebook embeddings, and $S$ the dimensionality of the embeddings.
+  ],
+) <vq_codebook_usage>

+We observe that the codebook usage is generally higher for a lower dimension, where the configuration with $J=1024$ and $S=8$ achieves a utilization of 100% early in training and maintains it throughout the whole training process.
+In contrast, our configuration with a codebook size of 16 needs until the end of the training process to reach the same utilization.

+We generally aim for a pattern that shows a codebook utilization of close to 100% early in training, and then maintains it throughout the whole training process.
+This is because the model is forced to use all prototypes to best reconstruct the image representation, but since there is no more capacity in the codebook (after all are used), the model is forced to make the prototypes themselves as distinct from each other as possible.
+This will retain as much information as possible from the original representation, but since at the same time the codebook dimension is also low, the model is forced to compress the most important information into the codebook embeddings.
+Consequently, the lower the codebook size, the more distinct the prototypes have to be, and the lower the codebook dimensionality, the more information has to be compressed into the codebook embeddings, which leads to more high-level semantic content being captured.

+The content that is captured by the codebook embeddings can be visualized by showing the set of images that are closest to a certain prototype, which yields clusters of images that should be semantically similar.
+Examples of clusters for VQ-1024-8 are shown in @image_vq_8_examples, and for VQ-1024-16 in @image_vq_examples.
+While both approaches show clusters of semantically similar images, the clusters for VQ-1024-8 appear to be more distinct.
+Some clusters can even be considered as classes.
+For example, codebook embedding 784 appears to capture the concept of a "tucan", and codebook embedding 1022 the concept of a "turtle".
+However, in both cases the images of some codebook embeddings are not always as similar as one would expect from a class level semantics.
+While the images usually have common color or show similar objects with the same form, they are not always semantically related.
+One examples of this can be seen in codebook embedding 533 of VQ-1024-16 in @image_vq_examples.

+Is is important to note that
+we do not select the quantizer configuration to use for training S-SMKE based on the reconstruction loss
+$1 - delta(bold(h)^t_(v, F, mono(["I_CLS"])))delta(bold(h)^t_(v, L_t, mono(["I_CLS"])))^T$, because a larger codebook size and
+dimensionality will always lead to a lower reconstruction loss.
+This is because more information from the original representation can be captured by the codebook embeddings, thereby making the reconstruction easier.

+Based on the examples provided in both @image_vq_8_examples and @image_vq_examples, we can conclude that the quantization process is able to capture high-level semantic content in the image representation, although the members of the clusters are not always consistent.
+Whether the quantization actually helps to reduce the gap between the image and text component of the knowledge distillation is yet to be seen, and will be evaluated in the next section.

 ==== Training S-SMKE with Image VQ